lewagon/dotfiles/02-OOP/06-Food-Delivery-Day-Two/01-Food-Delivery/README.md

 end
 ```

-Also, make sure that your Orders CSV file stores the information in this order so you can pass the tests:
+Also, make sure that your Orders CSV file stores the information with these header names so you can pass the tests:
 `id, delivered, meal_id, customer_id, employee_id`

 All green?
 Good!
 Time to `git add`, `commit` and `push`.